MI-AFP/tutorials/tutorials/02_functions-types.md

 3. `factorial 3 = 3 * 2`, `res = _`
 4. `res = 6`

-Result is indeed 6, but could it be more efficient?
-Why it is necessary to use [call stack]?
-It stores the context of interrupted functions by the recursive call, it must remember that result needs to be multiplied then and after that it can be returned.
-What if there is nothing more to do after returning the value from recursive call - nothing needed to remember?
-That is called [tail recursion] and in such case it can optimize usage of [call stack] - only 1 frame will be (re)used!
+The result is indeed 6, but could it be more efficient?
+Why is it necessary to use [call stack]?
+It stores the context of interrupted functions by the recursive call, it must remember that result needs to be multiplied then and after that, it can be returned.
+What if there is nothing more to do after returning the value from the recursive call - nothing needed to remember?
+That is called [tail recursion] and in such case, it can optimize usage of [call stack] - only 1 frame will be (re)used!

-Following `factorial` is tail recursive with use of so-called accumulator `acc`, the result is returned from trivial case without any change.
+Following `factorial` is tail recursive with use of so-called accumulator `acc`, the result is returned from the trivial case without any change.

 ```haskell
 factorial n = fac' n 1